shuzhao-li-lab/metDataModel/README.md

 Therefore, it's a design decision not to have getter or setter functions.
 Shallow data structures are more portable.
 MetDataModel provides a template, and application projects can extend it to fit their specific needs.

+There are two flavors of the metDataModel provided.
+The default version uses Python Dataclasses to enforce weak static typing.
+These types are recommended and not enforced at runtime, but should provide users details to implement methods that use them in statically typed languages.
+The other is dictionary based and has no suggested types.
+This is the minimal model.

+Note that while metDataModel objects can have other metDataObjects as data members, this can cause issues if there are circular references.

 Please feel free to submit issues, and write Wiki pages for discussions.